Relationship between covariance of Wigner functions and transformation noncontextuality: Abstract

 \section{Abstract}

-We relate two notions of classicality for quantum transformations often arising in popular subtheories of quantum mechanics: covariance of the Wigner representation of the theory and the existence of a transformation noncontextual ontological model of the theory.
-We show that covariance implies transformation noncontextuality.
-The converse holds provided that the underlying ontological model is the one given by the Wigner representation.
-In addition, we investigate the relationships of covariance and transformation noncontextuality with the existence of a positivity preserving quasiprobability distribution for the transformations of the theory.
+We investigate the relationship between two properties of quantum transformations often studied in popular subtheories of quantum theory: covariance of the Wigner representation of the theory and the existence of a transformation noncontextual ontological model of the theory.
+We consider subtheories of quantum theory specified by a set of states, measurements and transformations, defined specifying a group of unitaries, that map between states (and measurements) within the subtheory.
+We show that if there exists a Wigner representation of the subtheory which is covariant under the group of unitaries defining the set of transformations then the subtheory admits of a transformation noncontextual ontological model.
+We provide some concrete arguments to conjecture that the converse statement also holds provided that the underlying ontological model is the one given by the Wigner representation.
+In addition, we investigate the relationships of covariance and transformation noncontextuality with the existence of a quasiprobability distribution for the theory that represents the transformations as positivity preserving maps.
 We conclude that covariance implies transformation noncontextuality, which implies positivity preservation.
-Therefore the violation of the latter is a stronger notion of nonclassicality than the violation of the former.